Acornsgrow/hitnmiss/README.md

 ### Standard Repository

-The standard repository module, `Hitnmiss::Repository`, fits the most common cacheing use case, the "Expiration Model".
-The "Expiration Model" is a cacheing model where a value gets cached with an associated expiration and when that expiration is reached that value is no longer cached.
+The standard repository module, `Hitnmiss::Repository`, fits the most common caching use case, the "Expiration Model".
+The "Expiration Model" is a caching model where a value gets cached with an associated expiration and when that expiration is reached that value is no longer cached.
 The following is an example of creating a `MostRecentPrice` cache repository for the "Expiration